mawjdgus0812/mawjdgus0812.github.io/_posts/2022-09-30-K-Nearest-Neighbors-Algorithm.md

 ### Distance Measures in K-NN

-There are maninly four distance measures in Machine LEarning Listed below.
+There are maninly four distance measures in Machine Learning Listed below.

 1. Euclidean Distance
 2. Manhattan Distance